Kornweiss-Medical-LLC/KMLLC/docs/nutrition_analysis.md

 - You can think of micronutrients as "parts" - these are "parts" of a machine that don't provide energy for the machine to run, nor are they really structural (i.e. building-blocks), but rather they're special parts or substances that enable the machine to run properly.
 - Your body, under normal circumstances, is good at regulating micronutrients and compensating for short-term deficits.
 But, long-term deficits can cause serious problems that can be hard to diagnose.
 - There are "recommended daily" intakes and allowances for micronutrients to try to prevent deficiencies in "the general public."
-- In my opinion, the best way to make sure you are replete in micronutrients it to compose your diet primarily of what I call "nutrient-dense energy-poor whole foods."
+- In my opinion, the best way to make sure you are replete in micronutrients is˝ to compose your diet primarily of what I call "nutrient-dense energy-poor whole foods."
 These are foods like meat, fish, and above-ground vegetables such as green leaves, peppers, sprouts, crucifers.
 Fruit, nuts, and seeds are also featured in this category, but less so.
-The reason to form the core of the diet out of these foods, is that a diverse intake of these will lead to a full complement of micronutrients, but will live ample room to titrate other foods to meet energy demands.
+The reason to form the core of the diet out of these foods, is that a diverse intake of these will lead to a full complement of micronutrients, but will leave ample room to titrate other foods to meet energy demands.
 - Once micronutrient needs are met, one can add other foods like - additional fruits, nuts, seeds, oils, root vegetables (e.g. potatoes, beets, carrots), grains, rice, and pasta.

 ## Where and How do I Start to Figure this Out?
-*The best way to figure out what to do in any big project, is first to asses the current situation.*
+*The best way to figure out what to do in any big project, is first to assess the current situation.*

 Making changes to your diet is really hard, and making tons of changes at once is nearly impossible.